DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-2-mentor-materials.md

 If the ECT is struggling, prompt for specific examples: “When you introduced X, what exactly did pupils see/hear/read as their first introduction to the content?”

 Pose the question: What steps do you take to help connect new ideas to existing knowledge?
-The ECT may find answering these questions challenging as it might feel like something that they ‘just do’.
+The ECT may find answering these questions challenging as it might feel like something that they 'just do'.
 Explain to the ECT that it is essential to plan intentionally for how new concepts will be introduced and to consider in planning what the links are to both existing knowledge and the core concepts/principles of the subject.
 Share one of the following examples with the ECT – the concept it is being linked to (genre in secondary and creative writing in primary) is one of the big ideas of the topic.
 The mentor could adapt this for their own area or phase.

 Example 1: